What’s Wrong With the 2022 Toyota Tacoma’s Reliability?

 Consumer Reports says that several Toyota models offer excellent reliability.
 These include the Toyota Venza and the Toyota RAV4 Prime.
 However, vehicles such as the 2022 Toyota Tacoma caused Toyota’s overall reliability to drop.
 In addition to the 2022 Tacoma, the Corolla Hatchback, RAV4, and Sienna all scored less-than-stellar reliability ratings.

 Last year, Toyota ranked number two overall in reliability out of all car manufacturers.
 Due to the below-average reliability ratings of those three models, including the 2022 Toyota Tacoma, Toyota has dropped to spot number three.
-It’s still a respectable placing, but it’s not as good as it was.
-Lexus and Mazda rank above Toyota in reliability.
+It’s still a respectable place, but it’s not as good as it was.
+Lexus and Mazda rank above Toyota.

 Consumer Reports collects a lot of surveys to make their determination.
 In 2021, Consumer Reports received more than 300,000 survey results.
 The surveys that Consumer Reports sends are very comprehensive.
 Each vehicle surveyed typically has 200 to 300 survey responses, giving a good idea of how that particular model is holding up.
 This increases the chances that the reliability rating will be accurate.